 Edirne is the perfect place for those who want to go on a day trip from Istanbul.
 For those who want to see the Selimiye Mosque, the masterpiece of Ottoman architecture, it is among the best historical places to visit in Turkey.

 Safranbolu is the best place to see the local life in Turkey.
 The well-preserved Ottoman wooden houses make the city a place worth visiting.
 It gives you a feeling that you are in open-air museum.
 Also it is one of the best places for photography in Turkey.

 Safranbolu offers a warm local atmosphere and delicious local food.
 These features of Safranbolu, make it one of the best destination for a day trip from Istanbul.

-Historical Places to Visit in Turkey Map Blog Article By Serhat Engul
+Historical Places to Visit in Turkey by Serhat Engul